Velo-dog: Design

-Despite the low energy of the round, a suicide case was recorded where a woman shot herself twice in the temple with a .25 (6.35 mm) Velo-dog revolver before succumbing.
+Despite the low energy of the round, a suicide case was recorded where a woman shot herself twice in the temple with a .25 (6.35 mm) velo-dog revolver before succumbing.

-Today, the Velo-Dog term is used for a broad assortment of European and North American pocket revolvers in various calibers by diverse (and often anonymous) makers.
+History

-They all are pocket-sized.
-They all have one or more of three specific features — concealed hammer, folding spur-trigger, and manual safety.
-French manufacturer Galand introduced the first in the mid-1890s.
-Most came from Belgium, Spain, France, or Russia with additional production in Germany, Italy, U.S., and Brazil, with nearly 90 different manufacturers identified.
-The most prolific production was from the turn of the 20th century to World War I, when a cottage industry sprung up and there was a proliferation of Velo-Dogs of various standards.
+French manufacturer Galand introduced the first velo-dog in the mid-1890s.
+Most velo-dogs came from Belgium, Spain, France, or Russia with additional production in Germany, Italy, U.S., and Brazil, with nearly 90 different manufacturers identified.
+The most prolific production was from the turn of the 20th century to World War I, when a cottage industry sprung up producing velo-dogs of various standards, which quality varied widely.
+These guns seldom had a manufacturer mark or unique numbers, making identification impossible.
+Some manufacturers added identifying numbers to exported versions.
+The Museum of Weaponry in Liège has a very large collection of such guns.

-At the turn of the century, a large cottage firearm industry was predominantly in the Liege area of Belgium and Spain.
-Some shops made fine guns, but a lot of cheap junk was also being produced.
-These guns seldom had a manufacturer mark or unique numbers so identifying them is nearly impossible.
-Although when exported some manufacturers added identifying numbers.

-The firearms museum in Liege has a very large collection of such guns.

-There were over 30 different gun makers in the Eibar region of Spain alone before the Spanish Civil War and since only 4 of them survived there is no way to date the manufacture dates or distinguish different assembly and/or batch numbers.

-A lot of early gun makers manufactured Velo-Dog firearms in batches or by racks; putting the number of the weapon in the Rack of manufacture.
-It is usually mistaken for a serial number.
-When the rack was full, another followed, and the weapons were numbered similarly.

-This resulted in a lot of European, Russian, and American gunmakers repeatedly producing clones and copies in batches, one after another.
-Velodogs were cheap to produce and not very expensive to purchase.
-Thus making unique Velo-Dogs extremely rare and somewhat valuable.
+There were over 30 different gun makers in the Eibar region of Spain alone before the Spanish Civil War and since only 4 of them survived there is no way to date individual weapons or distinguish different assembly or batch numbers.
+Many early gun makers manufactured velo-dog firearms in batches or by the rack, numbering the weapons by batch or rack number which could be mistaken for a serial number.
+Velo-dogs were cheap to produce and not very expensive to purchase, making unique velo-dogs extremely rare and somewhat valuable.